juancarlospaco/nim-openweathermap/README.md

 - The `timeout` argument is on Seconds.
 - For Proxy support define a `OWM.proxy` or `AsyncOWM.proxy` of `Proxy` type.
 - No OS-specific code, so it should work on Linux, Windows and Mac.
 Not JS.
+- Air Pollution works but returns lots of `{"message":"not found"}` until you find a coordinate with data, tiny coverage, endpoint is _Beta_.
+- 5 Days Forecast code is commented-out because is not working, send Pull Request if you can make it work.
 - Run the module itself for an Example.